 Air Quality Testing vs. Bulk Materials Chamber Testing

 “Air testing” generally refers to sampling ambient air.
 This can be done indoors or outdoors.
 Air testing can tell you what is in the air at that moment in time.
-Some air testing is instantaneous and measures what’s in the air for a moment, other air testing can be done over a longer period of time and shows the total or average exposure level over time.
+Some air testing is instantaneous and measures what’s in the air for a moment, other air testing can be done over a longer period of time and shows a total or average exposure level over time.

-We most commonly test air using real-time meters for temperature, humidity, CO, CO2, particle counts, combustible gases, etc. However, for accurate measurements of gases (VOCs) at low levels, or for the identification and quantification of microscopic particulates we must collect samples in the field and have them analyzed at a laboratory.
-Some forms of lab analysis provide value in determining if there is a problem, and identifying how far the problem extends and exactly what contaminants are present.
+We commonly test air using real-time meters for temperature, humidity, CO, CO2, particle counts, combustible gases, etc. However, for accurate measurements of gases (VOCs) at low levels, or for the identification and quantification of microscopic particulates we must collect samples in the field and have them analyzed at a laboratory.
+Some forms of lab analysis provide value in determining if there is a problem, identifying how far the problem extends and exactly what contaminants are present.

 You need air quality testing if you want to know what is in the air you breathe.

-“Bulk Material Testing” generally refers to testing solid materials.
+“Bulk Material Testing” generally refers to testing of solid materials.
 Bulk material tests may include testing a piece of painted drywall for lead and asbestos, or soil testing for heavy metals, pesticides, or petroleum products.
 Within this category of lab analysis we would also include testing flooring samples for formaldehyde emissions.
-There are many different types of formaldehyde emission tests, and you have to know what reference standard to which to compare the results.
-In the case of the Lumber Liquidators fiasco, it’s the California Air Resources Board (CARB) standards.
+There are many different types of formaldehyde emission tests, and you have to know what reference standard with which to compare results.
+In the case of the Lumber Liquidators situation, it’s the California Air Resources Board (CARB) standards.
 This type of materials testing involves placing a bulk sample into a chamber and monitoring what off-gasses over twenty hours.